brijdaniel/RR-backend/NETWORK_API_DOCUMENTATION.md

 **Endpoint:** `GET /api/network/list/<list_type>/`

-**Description:** Get a list of users you're following or users following you, including their regret indexes.
+**Description:** Get a list of users you're following or users following you, including their latest checklist scores and creation timestamps.

 **Parameters:**
 - `list_type` (path): Either "following" or "followers"